Option Trading

 Here are the participants who take part in option trading:

-A call option is a type of financial contract that gives the buyer the right (but not the obligation) to purchase an underlying asset at a specified price (the strike price) before or on the expiration date.
+• Call Option: A call option grants the buyer the right to purchase the underlying asset at a fixed strike price before or on the expiry date.
+It’s useful when the trader expects prices to rise.

-A put option is a type of financial contract that gives the buyer the right (but not the obligation) to sell an underlying asset at a specified price (the strike price) before or on the expiration date.
+• Put Option: A put option provides the buyer the right to sell the underlying asset at a fixed strike price before or on the expiry date.
+It is typically used when expecting a price drop.

 Notable terms in options trading